junxit/us-congress-bills-113/metadata.md

 - 2013-02-11 — Introduced in Senate
 - 2013-02-11 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2013-07-30 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2014-01-08 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-132.
+- 2014-01-08 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-132.
+- 2014-01-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 291.